 - It may help with the appearance of the scar.

 - It can break down scar tissue: collagen cells clump together in disorganized fashion after surgery or injury, and massages help realign the fibres.

-You might also be interested in this article: Pulseroll massage gun is scientifically increasing your performance
+You may also be interested in this article: Pulseroll massage gun is scientifically increasing your performance.

 1- Cho, Y. S., Jeon, J.H., Hong, A. et al. The Effect of Burn Rehabilitation Massage Therapy on Hypertrophic Scar After Burn: A Randomized Controlled Trial.
 Burns.
 December 2014; 40(8): 1513-1520.